Geraldine Clinic

 Veterinary Nurse

-Amy graduated in 2002 with a diploma in Veterinary Technology from St. Lawrence College in Canada.
-She has been living on and off in NZ for the past 10 years.
-She has one dog, one cat and one rooster.
-In her spare time she loves going tramping, biking, baking and going to the movies.
+Amy graduated in 2002 with a Diploma in Veterinary Technology from St. Lawrence College in Canada and has been living in New Zealand for several years.
+She enjoys working with all animals and at home cares for a dog, a cat, and a rooster.
+Outside of work, Amy loves tramping, biking, baking, and going to the movies.

 Megan Greene